Cineworld plans to shut around a quarter of cinemas – reports

 Cineworld is planning to shut around a quarter of its UK cinemas in its latest restructuring, according to reports.

-The cinema chain, which currently runs around 100 sites across the country, is expected to launch closures as part of a formal restructuring plan.
+The cinema chain, which currently runs around 100 sites across the country including in Wolverhampton, Telford and Shrewsbury, is expected to launch closures as part of a formal restructuring plan.

 Sky News reported that the group, which was taken private last year, will also seek renegotiated rents on around 50 other cinemas, with the remaining roughly 25 sites untouched by the process.